codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 ### Migrating existing installations
 You need to migrate existing CLI- and Helm-based installations of the Codefresh Runner to the new Helm installation.
 * CLI installations
-  Uninstall the existing Runner installation, and reinstall the latest Helm version.
+  * Uninstall the existing Runner installation
+  * Reinstall the latest Helm version, making sure you _add all the manual overrides you made to the Runtime specifications_ to the new Helm [values](https://github.com/codefresh-io/venona/blob/release-1.0/charts/cf-runtime/values.yaml){:target="\_blank"} file. <br>For example storage configuration in `.values.storage`, dind/engine configuration in `.Values.runtime.dind/engine`.

 * Helm installations
   Based on the chart version of the Runner installed, from 3.x or higher, you need to migrate the existing Helm chart to the latest version.